yirantai/torflaio_validators/README.md

     is_valid = BoolField(required=False, default=True)
     extra = DictField()

-2.在view中引入该validator类
-validator = PersonInfoValidator(data)  # data为初始验证参数
-validator.validation()
-validated_data = validator.validated_data   # 此处获取的validated_data就是经过验证的数据了.

-3.如果不仅想要验证字段的基本信息(是否必填, 默认值，最大长度,最小长度等)，还想验证业务相关的,
-可以重新定义validator的valiated_data属性(property属性). 使用如下：
+2.Introduce the validator class in view to verify whether the passed in parameters are legal validator = PersonInfoValidator(data) validator.validation() validated_data = validator.validated_data   # the validated_data is valid.

+3. If you want to verify not only the basic information of the field (whether it is required, default value, maximum length, minimum length, etc.), but also the business-related, You can redefine the validated of the validated_data(property).
+Use the following:

-from torflaio_validators.base.exceptions import ParamsValidationError
+from torflaio_validators.base.exceptions import ParamsValidationError from torflaio_validators.base.fields import CharField, IntegerField, BoolField, DictField

 class PersonInfoValidator(BaseValidator):
     name = CharField()